 Health Plan Options

-Your baby will have the same health plan options that you have.
+Your newborn or adopted child will have the same health plan options that you have.
 See the general guidelines, below:

 TRICARE Standard and Extra